 Processing the Data in Peak View

 After RT calibration (if necessary), the next step is to process the data, which includes extracting transitions from the .wiff files and picking the best peak.
 This could take significant time depending on the number of files in the sample.

+If the Process button is greyed out, it’s because you don’t have any peptides selected.
+Try this:

+Under the Quantitation -> SWATH Processing menu, click on Processing Settings.

+Check the Fix Rank box, then click OK.

+The Processing button should now be active.

+Now you can proceed:

 To process the data, click on the Process button